“I’ve come back to see you; do some of you want to kill me?”

 Those with high levels of charisma focus on making deposits.
 This means they invest in their relationships with others rather than running them dry.

-8. Check Your Body Language
+Convey High Self-Esteem With Your Body Language

 As mentioned earlier, charismatic leaders have a certain confidence about them.
 Their body language might look like standing tall, having two feet planted on the ground, looking someone in the eye when speaking, and using their hands while communicating.
 Without speaking, they tell you they have high self-esteem and self-belief.